 If this function is successful, the FSP initializes the ECX and EDX registers to point to a temporary but writeable memory range available to the bootloader.
-Register ECX points to the start of this temporary memory range and EDX points to the end of the range.
+Register ECX points to the start of this temporary memory range and EDX points to the end of the range [ECX, EDX], where ECX is inclusive and EDX is exclusive in the range.
 The bootloader is free to use the whole range described.
 Typically, the bootloader can reload the ESP register to point to the end of this returned range so that it can be used as a standard stack.